 Isadora traces a sinuous and agile profile thanks to expert craftsmanship which, by subtraction, reduces the materials to the bare essentials and exalts their pure beauty.
 The saddle leather upholstery envelops the structure and almost appears to fly.
-Skillful tailored stitching and cuts give it the appearance of a light dress.
+Skillfully tailored stitching and cuts give it the appearance of a light dress.
 The sensation is airy yet solid.

 Also available in a version with armrests and a Large version, the structure of Isadora is made from solid ash in a Moka or Wengé stain.
-The upholstery is in clean-cut Cuoio Saddle Extra leather, refined with protective dye and wax and underlined by contrast or tone-on-tone stitching.
+The upholstery is in clean-cut Cuoio Saddle Extra leather, refined with protective dye and wax, and underlined by contrast or tone-on-tone stitching.

 - Supporting structure, legs, and armrests (in the armchair version) in solid ash with a triangular cross-section

 - Structure, legs, and armrests finishes available in:

 - Ash in a wenge stain (32)

 - Felt pads protect the part which touches the floor